The handbooks for both RHS Level 3 courses will be published on Monday 10th March 2014.

 These certificates do involve significant self-study, and some homework and class exercises.
 They cover the following topics:

-Certificate 1: Plant Growth, Health and Applied Propagation – Running on Monday Evenings
+Certificate 1: Plant Growth, Health and Applied Propagation – Monday Afternoons

 - Plant taxonomy, structure, and function (5 credits)